ihh/funkscene/README.md

 The keyword `#PREVIOUS` yields the previous scene function, while `#CURRENT` gives the current one.
 Because `#GOTO #PREVIOUS` is a common construct, this can be shortened to `#BACK`.

+It's usually wise to give early attention to the testing of these constructs.
+Depending on JavaScript scoping, and so on, `#CURRENT` might not always mean the scene you think it means.
+For example, the following code may look superficially like it alternates between two scenes, but it will actually get stuck on the second one:

+	#PAGE start
+	#( What shall you do?
+	   #CHOOSE Navel-gaze. #FOR #( You gaze at your navel.
+	                               #GOTO #CURRENT #) #)

 Scheduling scenes for later
 ---------------------------